-Remedies for breach Sue for price Sue for damages only and not for price Liability of parties Liability of the buyer Liability of the seller Burden of risk Buyer Seller Nature of rights Jus in rem Jus in personam Right of resale Seller cannot re-sell the goods Seller may re-sell Insolvency of seller Official Assignee not be able to take over the goods will recover the price from the buyer.
-Official Assignee • acquire control over the goods • the price will not be recoverable.
-Insolvency of buyer Official Assignee • control over the goods.
+Remedies for breach Sue for price Sue for damages only and not for price Liability of parties Liability of the buyer Liability of the seller Burden of risk Buyer Seller Nature of rights Jus in rem Jus in personam Right of resale Seller cannot re-sell the goods Seller may re-sell Insolvency of seller Official Assignee • not be able to take over the goods • will recover the price from the buyer.
+Official Assignee Insolvency of buyer Official Assignee • control over the goods.
 Official Assignee • no control over the goods.